Top Nursing Schools & Programs in North Dakota

 Online Learning - Visit Website

-The Direct-Entry Master of Science in Nursing (DEMSN) program at the University of Jamestown is designed for career changers with a non-nursing bachelor's degree.
-This hybrid program combines online coursework with in-person clinicals in Fargo, ND, preparing students for the NCLEX-RN exam in as few as 20 months.
-With a focus on patient-centered care, the curriculum covers evidence-based practice, healthcare technologies, and leadership.
-Tuition is $733 per credit hour, totaling $52,776.
-Admission requires a 2.85 GPA and completion of prerequisite courses.
+The Direct Entry Master of Science in Nursing at University of Jamestown is a hybrid program for career changers with non-nursing bachelor's degrees, offering online coursework and in-person clinicals in Fargo.
+It prepares for the NCLEX-RN in 20 months, emphasizing evidence-based practice, leadership, and healthcare technologies.
+Admission requires a 2.85 GPA and prerequisite courses; no entrance exam is specified or promoted as not required.

 • Hybrid online and in-person format.